Comer, Jordan threaten to hold Hunter Biden in contempt of Congress

 “Contrary to the assertions in your letter, there is no ‘choice’ for Mr. Biden to make; the subpoenas compel him to appear for a deposition on December 13.
 If Mr. Biden does not appear for his deposition on December 13, 2023, the Committees will initiate contempt of Congress proceedings,” Comer and Jordan wrote to Lowell on Wednesday.

+Rep. Jamie Raskin (Md.), the top Democrat on the Oversight Committee, took a swipe at the House GOP threat by referencing Jordan’s refusal to comply with a subpoena from the Jan.
+6 Select Committee in the last Democratic-controlled Congress — another panel that Raskin sat on.

+“Hunter Biden will answer questions under oath in front of the world—but unless he testifies in secret so he can be misquoted, @RepJamesComer will hold him in contempt?
+What a joke.
+Jim Jordan blew off HIS subpoena.
+Comer doesn’t want the truth—and can’t handle it,” Raskin said in a post on X, formerly known as Twitter.

-Earlier on Wednesday, Lowell sent a letter to Comer reiterating Biden’s willingness to testify at a public hearing on Dec.
-13 or another date this month — an offer he first made last week in response to the subpoena request.
+Earlier Wednesday, Lowell sent a letter to Comer reiterating Biden’s willingness to testify at a public hearing Dec.
+13 or another date this month — an offer he first made last week, in response to the subpoena request.

 “He is making this choice because the Committee has demonstrated time and again it uses closed-door sessions to manipulate, even distort, the facts and misinform the American public—a hearing would ensure transparency and truth in these proceedings,” Lowell wrote.